marzig76/fulmo/README.md

 Installation
 ============

-Add this to your ~/.lightning/config file:
+Add this to your ~/.lightning/config file and restart your c-lightning node:
 ```shell
 rpc-file=/tmp/lightning-rpc
 ```